pharo-project/pharo-potentialEnhancementLogs/CleaningFontRoadmap.md

     * get* should be moved to logicalFonts
     * asFreeTypeFont to freeType package
   * Same for FreeTypeFont
+  * logicalFont contains methods with squeak* we should clean them.

 ### LogicalFontManager
   * [Done - 13270] Extract an abstract package out of FreeType package